Cyber-Security-Study/IT-Asset-and-Network-Management/Design & Documentation/Features.md

 There should be rapid searching available (e.g. "find a laptop with the following serial number")

+There should be a concept of one type of asset being able to contain another.
+For example, VM hosts can contain VMs, blade enclosures can contain blade servers.etc.

 It should be possible to log various comments against an item.
 The types of types of these should be configurable however sensible defaults could include "upgrade", "fault", "service call", "fault resolution", "repurpose."